 Lawn watering accounts for nearly half of the water used annually by most homes and up to 70% of water demand on a summer day.
 Lawns typically get more water than needed.
 Too much water can be just as damaging as too little.

 A lawn loses water through evapotranspiration (ET) and is replenished through rainfall and sprinkling.
-The ET rate tells how many inches of water a typical lawn uses through surface evaporation and plant transpiration.
+The ET rate indicates how many inches of water a typical lawn uses through surface evaporation and plant transpiration.
 ET is calculated based on temperature, humidity, wind and sunshine.
 Watering guide amounts are based on the ET rate for bluegrass, minus any effective rainfall.

-To find out how much water your sprinklers apply to the lawn, sign up for a free sprinkler system audit.
+To find out how much water your sprinklers apply to the lawn, sign up for a free sprinkler system checkup.
 You can also measure sprinkler output for each zone or station with three steps:

-To find how many minutes it will take to deliver half an inch of water, divide half an inch by "inches per hour" and multiply by 60.
+To find how many minutes it will take to deliver half an inch of water, divide half an inch by the "inches per hour" and multiply by 60.
 For example, if a zone delivers 2 inches per hour, it would take 15 minutes to apply half an inch.